-Eligibility: Lectures are conceived for an audience of graduates mainly in Law, Political Sciences, Economics, Sociology, Philosophy, Anthropology or similar who want to address the topics proposed from a multi-disciplinary approach that will be useful in further engagements on the field.
+Eligibility: Lectures are conceived for an audience of graduates mainly in Law, Political Sciences, Social Sciences, Economics, Sociology, Philosophy, Anthropology or similar who want to address the topics proposed from a multi-disciplinary approach that will be useful in further engagements on the field.
 In the selection of participants, the School lies great emphasis on interdisciplinarity and gender equality

 EIUC aims to give participants as much time as possible for the organisation of visa, travelling and accommodation (see also: Practical Information).

 Non-EU applicants require a Visa to access Italy.

 Students requiring Visas usually need to produce an official letter of invitation from the course to the Visa Office.
 As these are only issued upon receipt of full payment, we encourage non-EU applicants to apply to the summer school at least 4 months prior the beginning of the school with full payment.
 Following notification of admission, the school will provide you with an invitation letter confirming that you are offered a place in the programme and the fees are paid.